coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 When hurled, on a successful attack the hammer emits a great noise, like a clap of thunder, causing all creatures within 90 feet to be stunned for 1 round (Fortitude DC 15 negates).
-The hammer's range increment is 30 feet.
+The hammer’s range increment is 30 feet.

 Strong evocation, necromancy, and transmutation; CL 20th; Weight 15 lb.

-**Philosopher's Stone:** This rare substance appears to be an ordinary, sooty piece of blackish rock.
-If the stone is broken open (break DC 20), a cavity is revealed at the stone's heart.
+**Philosopher’s Stone:** This rare substance appears to be an ordinary, sooty piece of blackish rock.
+If the stone is broken open (break DC 20), a cavity is revealed at the stone’s heart.
 This cavity is lined with a magical type of quicksilver that enables any arcane spellcaster to transmute base metals (iron and lead) into silver and gold.
-A single *philosopher's stone* can turn from up to 5,000 pounds of iron into silver, or up to 1,000 pounds of lead into gold.
+A single *philosopher’s stone* can turn from up to 5,000 pounds of iron into silver, or up to 1,000 pounds of lead into gold.
 However, the quicksilver becomes unstable once the stone is opened and loses its potency within 24 hours, so all transmutations must take place within